 Housed in New York, Pratt made a name for itself as an incubator for the graphic designer.
 Pratt has two campuses in New York City and Manhattan, but education quality in art and technical expertise doesn’t vary between them!
 Pratt offers well-known fashion and architectural design curriculum, and Communications Design projects often cross into these fields.
 Rob Zombie, Robert Redford, and Terrence Howard are all celebrities who graduated from this historic campus.

 Carnegie Mellon School of Design, the School for Many Interests

-Carnegie-Mellon is a prestigious research school and will surprise some with its place on this list.
+Carnegie-Mellon is a prestigious research school and will also surprise some with its place on this list.
 The school offers a Bachelor of Design, as well as an interdisciplinary degree.
-If you're a graphic designer with multiple interests, the interdisciplinary degree is perfect!.
+If you’re a graphic designer with multiple interests, the interdisciplinary degree is perfect!.
 In this path, you will combine a design degree in another field at Carnegie-Mellon.
-The prestige of this school combined with your degree will open many doors in your career.
+However, the prestige of this school combined with your degree will open many doors in your career.

 California Institute of the Arts, An Education for the Disney Fan

 CalArts is in Valencia, CA and boasts a founder that may draw more students than even the most famous on this list!
 Walt Disney and his brother Roy formed the vision for CalArts in 1961, and the school opened a decade later.
 The brothers had a vision for an intimate, workshop-style school between art disciplines.
 The school offers many disciplines besides its graphic design school, and many graduates soon work in Hollywood.
 CalArts is highly competitive and only admits under 30% of the small program each year.
 Each incoming class is approximately 20-24 students strong.
 The list of famous alumni is long and features John Lasseter, Tim Burton, and Dustin Hoffman.

 University of the Arts, the School for Practical Application